When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

 For your money, I’m going to suggest a brand that does a lot of different flavours.

-BSN Syntha-6 has a wide range of products, but this Chocolate Milkshake flavour is the best tasting chocolate protein I’ve tried.
+BSN Syntha-6 has a wide range of products, but their Chocolate Milkshake flavour is the best tasting chocolate protein I’ve tried.

 I’m pretty partial to the chocolate milkshake taste, it’s actually great to taste.

 If you’re keen on getting a great source of protein in a chocolate flavour you love, go for this brand.

 I think the reason that chocolate protein works so well is that the taste of chocolate just overrides anything else.

 It covers up all the parts you don’t want to taste while giving you an instant hit of a flavour you know and that you already love.